ulb-sachsen-anhalt/digital-derivans/README.md

 ### CLI Parameter

-The main parameter for Derivans is the input path, which may be a local directory in local mode or the path to a METS/MODS-file, if using metadata.
+The main parameter for Derivans is the input path, which may be a local directory in local mode or the path to a local METS/MODS-file with sub directories for images and OCR-data, if using metadata.

 Additionally, one can also provide via CLI